 Shotts is a former industrial town which is situated nearly midway between Glasgow and Edinburgh.

 Shotts was an agricultural parish that grew with the industrial boom of the 19th century.
 Long before that the area played host to various armies including the Romans and the army of Oliver Cromwell.
 At Shotts Heritage Centre you can learn about the intriguing local history.
 You can also walk the local history trail and visit historic sites and monuments.
 Shotts has several notable churches including the historic Kirk o’ Shotts and the ruined Dura Kirk.
 The town holds an annual Highland Games every June.
 Shotts has a number of local shops and there are a variety of restaurants, cafes and pubs.
 Leisure facilities include Shotts Golf Course and angling in Forrestburn Reservoir.
 Motherwell is only a short drive away, where visitors can enjoy the rides at M&Ds theme park and the facilities in Strathclyde Country Park.
-The town is connected to the local area by bus and the railway station links Glasgow and Edinburgh.
+The industrial village is connected to the local area by bus and the railway station links Glasgow and Edinburgh.